-The coal tar is an anti-inflammatory that also slows the skins re-generation and the salicylic acid helps exfoliate the scalp of existing flakes of dandruff.
+Coal tar is an anti-inflammatory that also slows the skins re-generation and the salicylic acid helps to exfoliate the scalp of existing flakes of dandruff.

 In theory, this would allow the coal tar to work on the scalp rather than the flakes.
 Both these active ingredients can dry the scalp so the addition of coconut oil is the true genius; coconut tar is both an anti-fungal agent that helps keep the skin moisturized.